aws-samples/serverless-patterns/apigw-lambda-dynamodb-go-sam/README.md

    Once you have run `sam deploy --guided` mode once and saved arguments to a configuration file (samconfig.toml), you can use `sam deploy` in future to use these defaults.

-   When asked "`ContentGenerationLambdaFunction` has no authentication.
+   When asked "`PutItemsFunction` has no authentication.
 Is this okay? [y/N]", answer explicitly with y for the purposes of this sample application.
 As a result, anyone will be able to call this example REST API without any form of authentication.

    For production applications, you should [enable authentication for the API Gateway](https://docs.aws.amazon.com/apigateway/latest/developerguide/apigateway-control-access-to-api.html) using one of several available options and [follow the API Gateway security best practices](https://docs.aws.amazon.com/apigateway/latest/developerguide/security-best-practices.html).

-5. Note the outputs from the SAM deployment process.
+6. Note the outputs from the SAM deployment process.
 These contain the resource names and/or ARNs which are used for next step as well as testing.

 ## How it works